Gokuldev-PS/Telemetry-Data-Streamprocessing/README.md

   <img src="images/Table_Create_Success.jpeg" width =100% heigth=100%>
 </div>

-3.Click on "Inspect Table" on the table menu to look into the events on the table.
+3.Click on "Query Table" on the table menu to look into the events on the table.
 You should be able to see the kill/death ratio of each player in the 5-minute window frame.
 <div align="center">
   <img src="images/Query_Table.jpeg" width =100% heigth=100%>
 </div>